 We are so used to of having easy access to water, that we don’t think about a time when this may not be possible.
 On an average, a single person uses 80 to 100 gallons of water every day, with the climate changing all over the world, and all the droughts and flooding situations we have, it’s high time that we find new sources of water and try making more and more of it.
-This is the time of crisis and serious action has to be taken, so that the next generations don’t run out of water.
+This is a critical time, demanding serious action to ensure that future generations do not face water shortages.
 With technology taking over every field, it also plays a role in water conservation.

 Real-Time Metering and Frequent Billing